 Students at Rockford Career College must be at least seventeen (17) years of age.
+Those students under eighteen (18) years of age must have a parent or legal guardian sign the enrollment agreement.

-Prior to enrollment, all prospective students must be interviewed by an admissions representative to determine if they have the maturity, motivation, commitment and dedication to succeed in the programs they have chosen and the qualities of personality that will help make placement assistance effective.
+Prior to enrollment, all prospective students must be interviewed by an admissions advisor to determine if they have the maturity, motivation, commitment and dedication to succeed in the programs they have chosen and the qualities of personality that will help make placement assistance effective.